johnamdickson/portfolio-project-1/README.md

 ### Features Left to Implement
 - Videos of the instructions was considered early on in the strategy plane.
 However, this was deemed as a trade off during the scoping exercise due to time contraints and the required objectives of the project.
+- Whilst undertaking the first stitch section however it was felt that a video was necessary in order to fully convey how to complete the stitch.
+The aspiration for future releases would be to have a video for each step and further stitches.
 - More photos for the instructional sections in the Get Started page, possibly with a horizontal scroll bar.
 - A seperate nav menu option with drop down menu for learning various stitches and patterns.